Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 You might think a diminutive bike designed for portability would be remarkably light, but that’s not always the case.

 The average folding bike weighs 25-30 lbs.
 Low-end models with steel frames, plus many models with full-size wheels, can exceed 30 lbs.
-The very lightest titanium or carbon models weight less than 20 lbs.
-However, different bikes fold down to different measurements.
-A smaller folded bike will feel lighter and easier to manipulate than a bulkier one of the same weight.
+The lightest titanium or carbon models weight less than 20 lbs.
+However, different bikes fold down to different sizes.
+A smaller folded bike feels lighter than a bulkier one of the same weight.

 If you’re willing to drop serious money—we’re talking four grand and up—then it’s possible to get a Brompton with titanium everything, or an all-carbon Hummingbird, down to 20 lbs or even less.
 In fact, this gentleman got an all-titanium clone of a Brompton frame down to an astonishing 5.20 kg.